ben-kirby/pingpong/README.md

 ## Description

-The website will generate a listt from an array based off user input.
+The website will generate a list from an array based off user input.

 ## Specifications
 * It can count up to a provided number.